Messages

 - Create common message types - Create casts, links, reactions and userdata.

-- Create casts with advanced features - Create casts with embeds, emoji and mentions.
+- Create casts with advanced features - Create casts with embeds, emojis and mentions.